Tutorial: Integrate a single forest with a single Azure AD tenant

 - On the left, select Azure Active Directory

 - Under Manage, select Users.

-- Verify that you see the new users in our tenant
+- Verify that you see the new users in your tenant

-Test signing in with one of our users
+Test signing in with one of your users

 - Browse to https://myapps.microsoft.com

-- Sign in with a user account that was created in our new tenant.
-You will need to sign in using the following format: (firstname.lastname@example.org).
+- Sign in with a user account that was created in your tenant.
+You will need to sign in using the following format: (email@example.com).
 Use the same password that the user uses to sign in on-premises.

 You have now successfully configured a hybrid identity environment using Azure AD Connect cloud sync.